 Greater access to your own electricity, generated using the solar energy that hits your solar panel system, means a much reduced reliance on the National Grid to power your home.
 Less reliance means that you are no longer quite so dependent on the National Grid remaining in working order, less affected by blackouts through overuse or human error, and not quite so much at the mercy of electricity company price increases when they occur.

 When the sun is too weak, or it is dark, the system stores excess electricity for future use, plus a dual approach that sees the household still connected to the National Grid for emergencies means that there is no interruption in electricity provision.
 Renewable energy source and the readily available are the major benefits of the solar panel installation.

-Young people learn much by observing the world around them, and living in a household that uses solar energy to power, light and heat the home can lead to lifelong sustainable habits that can help them enjoy the same benefits when they grow up and branch off into their own household further down the line.
+Young people learn much by observing the world around them, and living in a household that uses solar energy to power, light and heats the home can lead to lifelong sustainable habits that can help them enjoy the same benefits when they grow up and branch off into their own household further down the line.
 It can also help inform school projects on ecological lifestyles and alternative energy, as pupils can observe sustainable energy in action, right on their very own roof.

 As electricity travels towards a household, it loses some of its energy along the way.
 The further away it must travel, the more power is lost.
 While the losses can be considered negligible in themselves, they can have a more serious impact on areas with a higher population density.
 Being able to generate the electricity you require on-site means that it doesn’t have to travel to you, and you can benefit from its entire energy quota.